varnish/Varnish-Book/varnish_book.rst

    You can avoid I/O by mounting the VSL as a temporary file storage (`tmpfs`).
    This is typically configured in ``/etc/fstab``, and the `shm-log` is normally kept under ``/var/lib/varnish/`` or equivalent locations.
    You need to restart ``varnishd`` after mounting it as `tmpfs`.

-   .. no persistent

-   VSL is not persistent, i.e., all its data is in memory.
-   This memory space is mapped under ``/var/lib/varnish/``.

    .. warning::